 Lockets for ashes, keepsake bracelets, necklaces and keychains are examples of several cremation jewelry options.
 For many, a jewelry urn provides comfort and healing, offering a physical reminder of a loved one’s eternal presence.
 These beautiful, creative works of art can serve as a vessel for the ashes of you human or pet loved one.

 Loss of a loved one has been written about, explained and studied but it is almost impossible to prepare for as it is deeply personal and intense.
 For thousands of years we have been keeping a loved one’s legacy alive through bodily keepsakes, such as a lock of hair which was very popular during the Victorian Era.
-This traditions evolution into mourning jewelry includes rings, keychains and most popularly, necklaces.
+This traditions evolution into mourning jewelry includes rings, keychains, bracelets and most popularly, necklaces.
 This tradition as mentioned before started during the Victorian Era and continues to be a very popular way to keep loved ones close after their passing even today.

 Express Your Enduring Love